stasmarkin/sm_td/README.md

 2. Include `sm_td.h` in your `keymap.c` file.

 That's it!
-For extra information, see [Module Installation README](https://github.com/stasmarkin/sm_td/blob/main/sm_td/README.md).
+Now continue with Configuration chapter (next one).

 ## Configuration